Kal-Haven Trail

-The Kal-Haven Trail, formally known as the Kal-Haven Trail Sesquicentennial State Park, is a rail trail in the USA that originally ran 33.5 miles between South Haven, Michigan, to a point just west of the city of Kalamazoo, Michigan, where there is a trailhead.
+The Kal-Haven Trail, formally known as the Kal-Haven Trail Sesquicentennial State Park, is a rail trail in the US that originally ran 33.5 miles between South Haven, Michigan, to a point just west of the city of Kalamazoo, Michigan, where there is a trailhead.
 In 2008, the trail was extended east from the trailhead to downtown Kalamazoo as part of the Kalamazoo River Valley Trail.

 Description

 The Michigan Department of Natural Resources (DNR) and Pure Michigan designated the Kal-Haven trail as one of the "Pure Michigan" trails because it "provide[s] access to high quality scenic views.

 The Kal-Haven trail is a former railroad bed that has been converted to trail using Limestone/slag surface.

 Location

 Most of the trail is in Van Buren County and that county operates it between the trailhead and South Haven, including the parts within Kalamazoo County.
 The Van Buren-controlled portion previously required a trail pass, but as of 2011, the usage fee was dropped.

 The Kal-Haven Trail runs along the former route of the Kalamazoo and South Haven Railroad, as does a section of the Kalamazoo River Valley Trail.
 It traverses wooded areas, farmland and small towns.
 It is primarily used by hikers and bicyclists in the summer, and by snowmobilers in the winter.
 The trail is surfaced with crushed limestone.
 Horseback riding was allowed on an 11-mile section adjacent to the trail.
 The starting point for riding was at 67th street and Baseline road.
-Due to lack of use the horse trail has been left to nature and is no longer apart of the trail.
+Due to lack of use the horse trail has been left to nature and is no longer a part of the trail.

 Currently, the trail passes through the following locations, from east to west: